pkumod/Paraphrase/README.md

 >hometown	bear grow up	108
 >hometown	be left at	53
 >hometown	be live	102

+You can find all the data in "dic.txt".
+"AAAI-XueB.5511.pdf" is the camera-ready version of out paper for AAAI2020.

 # Citation
 This dataset is annotated and released by pkumod group.
 If you use this dataset in your research work, please cite the following paper.